kianenigma/what-blockchain-actually/content/Content/What/Blockchain Networks.md

 [^1]: See https://www.iog.io/news/to-slash-or-not-to-slash-that-is-the-blockchain-question.

 ### Block Times
 A small detail worth adding here, which will be useful in future chapters, is to know that most blockchains are constrained by producing blocks at **minimum** time intervals.
 High level, this is because if too many blocks are produced too quickly one after another, the possibility of [[Fork]]s increase.
 This can happen due to unpredictable network latencies.
 This is why blockchains often have a fixed [[Block Time]], meaning that new blocks have to come at least this much apart.
-For example, Polkadot and Ethereum operate on a 6s and 12s block time.
+For example, Polkadot and Ethereum operate on a 6s and 12s block time respectively.

 > More advanced blockchains, and especially those that inherit their [[Trustless]] properties from a different source (called [[The Layers Terminology|layer 2]]) have more freedom to speed up their block times.
 Some highly optimized blockchains such as Solana also achieve much faster block times, with some tradeoffs.